James-Harkins/monetary_metals_challenge/README.md

 This will return the full `results` object.
 You will see that some of the values appear generic at this level, so I have included some additional log statements at the end of `index.js` (lines 157 and 158) to print these values specifically.

+Note: the main function is `operateOnObjectsList` on line 1.

 ### Problem:

 Design a function that takes two arguments: